Rajpratik71/linux-manPages/laptop-detect.md

        laptop-detect [-h|--help|-v|--verbose|-V|--version|-D|--debug]

 DESCRIPTION
-       Laptop-detect  attempts to determine whether it is being run on a lap‐ top or a desktop and appraises its caller of this.
+       Laptop-detect attempts to determine whether it is being run on a laptop or a desktop and appraises its caller of this.

 OPTIONS
        -h --help